jrin771/cudaformer/README.md

 Why?
 James Lin (Transformer-CUDA on github) started doing it a few days ago and I thought it was a great idea to learn AI systems, parallel programming, AWS, CUDA, and to do a cool project.

 What do you have so far?
-I've implemented multi-head attention (the main building block of the transformer) in CUDA and plan to
+I've implemented multi-head attention (the main building block of the transformer) in CUDA and plan to implement the rest shortly.